pagekit/docs/controller.md

 ### @Access

-  Check for user permissions.
+You can specify certain user permissions required to access a specific method or the whole controller.

 Controllers should always be specific for the frontend or the backend.
 So far we have seen controllers for the frontend.
-A backend (or admin) controller will only be accessible for users with the admin area access permission.
+A backend controller will only be accessible for users with the admin area access permission.
 Also, all routes for that controller will have a leading `admin/` in the URL.
 As a result, views will also render in the admin layout and not in the default theme layout.

   ```php
   /**